giantswarm/docs/src/content/guides/creating-your-own-admission-controller/index.md

 # Conclusion

-As you could observed here, it is quite easy to implement a simple admission controller.
-Obviously there are plenty of possiblities to make your cluster secure and harden (accept known registries, forbid latest tags, ...).
+As you could observe here, it is quite easy to implement a simple admission controller.
+Obviously, there is plenty of possibilities to make your cluster secure and harden (accept known registries, forbid latest tags, ...).

-At the same time, it encloses a great power, since it could influence in the key components running in the cluster.
+At the same time, it encloses a great power, since it could influence the key components running in the cluster.
 As an example, you could block the CNI plugin to run in case you commit an error which will lead to borked the entire cluster.
 So be careful and try to scope the admission logic to a namespace or a minor set of actions.

-Also it is good to mention there are already some projects which leverages on that pattern to enable high order functionality.
-As example [gatekeeper](https://github.com/replicatedhq/gatekeeper/) uses admission webhooks to implement a policy engine ([OPA](https://www.openpolicyagent.org/)) to enforce policies over Cloud Native environments.
+Also, it is good to mention there are already some projects which leverage on that pattern to enable high order functionality.
+As an example [gatekeeper](https://github.com/replicatedhq/gatekeeper/) uses admission webhooks to implement a policy engine ([OPA](https://www.openpolicyagent.org/)) to enforce policies over Cloud Native environments.

 ## Further reading